eclipse-velocitas/velocitas-docs/content/en/docs/concepts/vehicle_mock/_index.md

 ## Functional requirements

-1. Vehicle Mock shall connect to *Kuksa Data Broker* via gRPC and act as a data feeder.
+1. Vehicle Mock shall connect to *Kuksa Data Broker* via gRPC and act as a data provider.
 2. Vehicle Mock shall be able to accept external configuration for each data point that it is supposed to mock (= mocked data point).
 3. Mocked data points shall be programmable with predefined behaviors via configuration.
 4. Mocked data points shall be initializeable with a predefined value via configuration.